This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Instructions

-• Grease a 9x13 inch pan.
-Add the frozen and shredded potatoes to the bottom of the pan.
-Sprinkle with salt and pepper.
+• Spray a 13 x 9 x 2-inch baking dish with non-stick cooking spray.
+Add 24 ounces frozen shredded hash brown potatoes to the bottom of the prepared baking dish.
+Season the potatoes with salt and pepper.

-• Pour over the top of the frozen potatoes.
-Cover with foil and refrigerate for 2 hours or overnight.
+• Pour the egg mixture over the frozen hash browns.
+Cover with aluminum foil and refrigerate for at least 2 hours or overnight.

-• Bake uncovered at 350 degrees for 90 minutes.
+• Bake uncovered at 350 degrees Fahrenheit for 60-75 minutes.
 Let rest for 10 minutes before serving.
+Garnish with green onions, if desired!

 Video